xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 then we can use observational data to estimate the causal effect, allowing us to leap from rung one to rung two of the Ladder of Causation.

+- **Xie:** There is a method that can transform a do-query to probabilistic expression if possible, and this method depends on the causal graph, where else have I seen this kind of mathematical phenomenon?

+TODO Rules for do-transforms  .

+## The tapestry of science, or the hidden players in the do-orchestra

+TODO

+## The curious case(s) of Dr. Snow

+TODO

+## Good and bad cholesterol

+TODO

 # CHAPTER 8 Counterfactuals: Mining Worlds That Could Have Been

 # CHAPTER 9 Mediation: The Search for a Mechanism